CodeOTR/cotr-snippets/docs/snippets/cotrFuncArgs.md

 description: The cotrFuncArgs snippet.
 ---

-Explains how to pass arguments to functions
+Creates a function with arguments

 **Aliases**:
 - cotrFuncArgs